-People with learning disabilities and their carers are being urged to make sure they visit their GP for an annual health check as part of a new national campaign which aims to improve access to care.
+People with learning disabilities and their carers are being urged to make sure they visit their GP for an annual health check to help them stay well and ensure any potential issues are picked up early.

-NHS Great Yarmouth and Waveney Clinical Commissioning Group (CCG) is reminding anyone who is aged 14 or over and has a learning disability to take up the chance for a free check at their doctor’s surgery each year.
+The five CCGs in Norfolk and Waveney are reminding anyone who is aged 14 or over and has a learning disability to take up the chance for a free check at their doctor’s surgery each year.

 The checks are designed to give GPs the chance to monitor the patient’s health and pick up any issues early, in turn making sure they receive the right treatment and care.

 In addition, people with learning disabilities and their carers are also being encouraged to tell their doctor if they have a learning disability so that they can be added to a register which shows they may need extra support and advice.

 Dr Ardyn Ross from East Norfolk Medical Practice said: “Evidence shows that people with learning disabilities can suffer poorer health as it is more difficult for them to access help and support.
 That is why it is so important to they visit to their GP and ask for an annual health check.